tempslar/Templar/README.md

 Plugins
 ======
-How to add a third-party library as a plugin.
+Create a proxy class to use a third-party library as a plugin.